NeuralArchitect/CryptoVision---Advanced_Bitcoin_Price_Forecasting_/README.md

 9. Random Forest (TF-DF)
 10. Gradient Boosted Trees (TF-DF)
 11. Prophet (Facebook Kats) (Requires Smoothening)
-12. Silverkite (LinkedIn Greykite) (Requires Smoothening)
-13. Dense Model
+12. Dense Model
-14. Same as 1
+13. Same as 12
-15. Same as 1
+14. Same as 12
-16. Conv1D
+15. Conv1D
-17. LSTM
+16. LSTM
-18. Same as 1 but multivariate
+17. Same as 12 but multivariate
-19. N-BEATs Algorithm
+18. N-BEATs Algorithm
-20. Ensemble
+19. Ensemble
-21. Future Prediction model
+20. Future Prediction model
-22. Same as 1 but with turkey data introduced
-Same as 1 but with turkey data introduced
+21. Same as 12 but with turkey data introduced

 ## Preprocessing Steps
 1. Checking if series is stationary